bloom-works/guides-template/.github/pull_request_template.md

 - [ ] README doc was updated with developer instructions, if needed.

 ### Automated Testing
+If this pull request required an addition to any of the testing, please describe why this was needed here.

 - [ ] All node tests are passing.
 - [ ] All linter tests are passing.
 - [ ] All accessibility tests are passing.